Printed Circuit Board Assembly

 PCBs themselves consist of a copper layer sandwiched between a non-conductive substrate.
-The Copper is etched into intricate electrical pathways, allowing current to move between components on the board.
-During the PCB assembly process, electrical components get added to this board using either surface mounting or through-hole mounting.
+The copper is etched into intricate electrical pathways, allowing current to move between components on the board.
+During the PCB assembly process, electrical components are added to this board using either surface or through-hole mounting.

 - uses surface mount technology (SMT) to mount components on top of the board

 - the simplest way of installing electrical components

 - makes it easier to utilize both sides of the board

 - uses a pre-drilled hole in the board through which a component can be inserted and soldered into place

 - used for large components or any component otherwise incompatible with SMT

 The silkscreen is a screen-printed layer that provides assembly and reference information for the PCB.
 The silkscreen is usually white text on the green solder mask.